deamme/styled-collection/README.md

 # Styled Collection
-A collection of React components that uses styled-components and react-spring.
+A collection of React components that uses `styled-components` with `styled-system` and `react-spring`.

 ## Commands
 ### Linting